robotology/icub-hri/README.md

 ### iol
 For the object tracking, we rely on the `iol` pipeline.
 Please follow the [installation instructions](https://github.com/robotology/iol).
 For `icub-client`, not the full list of dependencies is needed.
 Only install the following dependencies: `segmentation`, `Hierarchical Image Representation`, and `stereo-vision`.
+Within `Hierarchical Image Representation`, we don't need `SiftGPU`.

 ### speech